Broaden your soup and stew offerings with this rich, tasty, easy lamb stew.

 I think this is where the reputation of lamb having a gamey flavor is rooted.

 A good recipe for stew will start with a flavor base.
 You want to build flavor from the bottom up.
-Be sure to saute your onions, tossing them with other vegetables until vegetables are tender.
+Be sure to saute your onions and garlic, tossing them with other vegetables until vegetables are tender.

 This will produce a delicious flavor base.